realashleybailey/in-app-payments-ios-swiftui/docs/usage/cardpay.md

 1. Add imports to the top of the file

-    > Even though you interface with <strong>SquareInAppPaymentsSwiftUI</strong> you still have to import <strong>SquareBuyerVerificationSDK</strong> and <strong>SquareInAppPaymentsSDK</strong> so that you can use some of its Struct Types that let you pass data in.active
+    > Even though you interface with <strong>SquareInAppPaymentsSwiftUI</strong> you still have to import <strong>SquareBuyerVerificationSDK</strong> and <strong>SquareInAppPaymentsSDK</strong> so that you can use some of its Struct Types that let you pass data in.

     ````
     import SwiftUI